mangdangroboticsclub/MiniPupperDocs/docs/guide/AssembleMiniPupper2.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/Ut7UnS3CTZs?mute=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
     </div>

-Tools
-^^^^^^
-In addition to the tools included in the kit, the following items are required for assembly.

-* Loctite

-※ We don't recommend new users to use the Loctite at first, you can use it after you have much background.

-※ Loctite prevents the nut from loosening, but it is not essential, as it can be tightened only when looseness is noticed.

 Bolt to use
 ^^^^^^^^^^^^^^^^^^^^^
 * M2x5mm	2x4=8	①+②, ⑤+⑥